OxalisCommunity/vefa-peppol/README.md

 ## Getting started

-Include dependency in your pom.xml (TBA):
+Include dependency in your pom.xml:

 ```xml
 <dependency>